nomisreual/books/README.md

 Prepolutating the database with dummy data using the following command:

 ```
-flask seeding
+flask seeding <int:number>
 ```

+Here, *number* is the number of records you want to create across each table in the database.
 After that you can run the application using the following command:

 ```
 flask run